Babinda

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Babinda's approval levels have been below the yearly average of 14, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Babinda's approval levels have been consistent with the yearly average of 14, showing stable development patterns.

 How many dwellings will be needed to accommodate future population growth?